Play Simple Netball’s FAQ’s

 Take a look at some of our most Frequently Asked Questions to find out more about our netball leagues.
 Please get in touch if you can’t find the answer you’re looking for!

 Don’t worry!
 Loads of our players come to Play Simple Netball and haven’t touched a netball since their school or university days – so you won’t be the only one in this position!

-We set up Play Simple Netball for the very purpose of getting people back into this sport.
+We set up our netball leagues for the very purpose of getting people back into this sport.
 We want to encourage people of all netball abilities to get back onto the court in a fun, recreational, low-pressure league – so whether you haven’t played since school, it’s only been a little while, or if you’ve never played at all, you’re not alone and will find a league that works perfectly for you.

 Everyone is welcome, and don’t worry about keeping up.
 We want to encourage a wide variety of people to play netball, and are really confident you’ll find a team and a league that works well for you.

-Not to worry, we also accept entries from individual players.
+Not to worry, we also accept entries into our netball leagues from individual players.
 We’ll do all the leg work for you and place you in a team with other like-minded players.
 We’ll even organise practice sessions for you and your team mates before the league starts.